PUSH.fm: Promote your music with free digital marketing tools

 Example of a Reward Link

 How your Reward Link will look will depend on a few factors.
-These are things such as; what type of reward you decide to set up, what your artwork image is (this will determine your background as all PUSH links do), and also, what stores you include within the tasks.
+These are things such as; what type of reward you decide to set up, what your artwork image is, and also, what stores you include within the tasks.
+Your link backgrounds are either based around your featured image, or you can add your own custom background.

 As you can see in the images above, you can add extra links here too.
 You might decide to include a link to your latest music video, or perhaps a link to your website.
 These links aren’t involved in the tasks, however they remain permanent links at the bottom of your landing page.